RSaab/rss-scraper/Readme.md

 Once the containers are started, you can use the "createsuperuser.sh" script to create a super user that will allow you to interact with the API from the Swagger-UI platform.

-The api is by defualt available on: `localhost:8000/api/v1/`
+The API is by defualt available on: `localhost:8000/api/v1/`

 #### Development
- To start: ` ./start_development.sh`
+To start: `./start_development.sh`
 To stop: `./stop_development.sh`

 #### Production